 If you are found to have been in possession of a drug when on probation, your probation could be revoked and you could be convicted and sent to county jail or state prison, depending on the severity of the offenses.
 If you are out on bond, it would be in your best interest to find an in-patient rehabilitation center, if you can afford that.
 It is important that you discuss with your lawyer, who would need to get the court’s permission to send you to an in-patient rehab center.
 If in-patient rehab is cost-prohibitive for you, then you may have to find a place that offers help to those in financial need.

 At a minimum, you should attend Narcotics Anonymous meetings, which are free of charge.
 If you are in jail when you violate the terms of your probation, you could have family members arrange for in-patient rehabilitation if you have insurance coverage and attend Narcotics Anonymous meetings if they have them in jail.

-The Need to Contact An Experienced Lawyer
+Why You Need An Experienced Drug Probation Violation Lawyer

 If you have not been on probation for long and if you haven’t been through any kind of rehabilitation, you may be put on a second probation and be ordered to attend an in-patient state rehab.
 A second probation is a second chance that is not given to all.
 But, with an experienced drug possession lawyer on your side, it may be possible for you to get such valuable second chances.

 If you have been charged with drug possession while on probation in Orange County, CA, call an experienced drug possession lawyer right away to explore your options.
 Getting a knowledgeable drug crime defense attorney on your side is critical to ensuring that you are kept away from being incarcerated and get the help you need to become free of your addiction and get your life back together.